joonasmmp/joonasmmp.github.io/content/kurssit/ena15tehtavat/verbisynonyymit_kirjoita1.md

 <script>
 var tehtavat = [
   {
+    instruction: "Täydennä lauseet oikealla prepositiolla (in / on / at).",
     sentences: [
       "He had a Nicolas Cage poster hanging ___ the wall.", "Let's meet ___ the corner of Kauppurienkatu and Ratakatu.",